 The meeting command is under development and has several limitations.

 Color for the cones representing a VR participant's hand-controller pointers (or non-VR participant's mouse pointer).
+The pointer color is remembered as a preference (initial default lime

 Image to represent a VR participant's headset position, where image-file is the pathname of a JPG or PNG file.
 The pathname can be absolute or relative to the current working directory as reported by pwd, Substituting the word browse for the pathname brings up a file browser window for choosing the file interactively.
+The meeting image pathname is remembered as a preference.

 copyScene true | false